Dominic Fike: Early life

-Dominic David Fike was born on December 30, 1995, in Naples, Florida.
-Fike grew up with a younger brother, Alex, a sister, Apollonia (Apple), and an older brother, Sean, and is of African-American, Filipino, and Haitian descent.
-Fike went to Estero High School and graduated in 2014.
+Dominic David Fike was born December 30, 1995, in Naples, Florida, to Jessica Fike and David Mills.
+He is Half Filipino and mixed African-American, Haitian descent.
+Fike has two older step-brothers; a younger brother, Alex; and a younger sister, Apollonia (Apple).

+Growing up, both of Fike's parents were heroin addicts.
+His father was absent for much of his childhood.
+When Fike was ten, his father re-entered his life for a week, in which time he taught Fike a few chords on the guitar, before he left again.
+His mother had persistent problems with drug addiction and spent much of Fike's childhood in and out of jail, causing him to stay in different homes, such as those of his older brother, distant relatives or his parents' friends.
+Fike recalled that he and his brother often had to take care of each other due to his parents' frequent absence from his life.
+He has also said that he frequently witnessed domestic violence growing up, due to a number of violent stepfathers.

+Fike has said his childhood life was "full of adventure," as he and his friends would spend time in a forested area near their neighborhood that they called the "Forest of Avalon", where he said they would eat snacks and smoke cannabis.
+Fike went to a number of different high schools, including Naples High, Estero High, and Palmetto Ridge High School, graduating from the latter in 2014.
+Fike briefly enrolled in a college but dropped out after fewer than three days.

 Fike was a fan of Jack Johnson, Blink-182 and Red Hot Chili Peppers.
-He first acquired a guitar at the age of ten and learned how to play songs by the Chili Peppers.

-During his childhood, Fike recalled that he and his brothers had to take care of each other owing to his parents' frequent absence from his life.
-Throughout his childhood, Fike’s mother was in and out of jail, causing him to stay in different homes, including those of his older brother, relatives or his parents' friends.
-Fike's childhood life was "full of adventure," as he and his friends would spend time in a forested area near their neighborhood that they called the "Forest of Avalon," where he said they would eat snacks and smoke cannabis.
-He and his older brother Sean would also hang out at the guest house of his friend Stefan’s home, called the "Backhouse," where they would freestyle.
-Later they coalesced into a formal rap collective that included members Slyte, Ike Lysergic, and Seno.
-They attracted an audience in the community and Fike formed a sub-group called Lame Boys ENT.
-In 2015, the group started to attract local media's attention and got booked to music festivals.

-Fike started uploading songs on the Internet in high school and the first song he uploaded on YouTube was a song called "Not A Word".
-He also put songs he recorded into tapes.
-Fike briefly enrolled in a college but dropped out in less than 3 days.
+He first acquired a guitar at the age of ten and learned how to play songs by the Red Hot Chili Peppers.
+He and his older brother Sean would often hang out at the guest house of a friend’s home, called the "Backhouse", where they would freestyle.
+Later they coalesced into a formal rap collective which attracted an audience in the community and Fike formed a sub-group called Lame Boys ENT.
+Fike started uploading songs on the Internet in high school.
+The first song he uploaded on YouTube was called "Not A Word".
+He also put songs he recorded onto tapes.